Fire-Dragon-DoL/boostit/README.md

 - The Set/Put/Increment objects shouldn't be used directly but top-level business objects named `Current`, `Next` and `Reset` should be used.
-  However the business logic was so shallow that I couldn't justify separating them into different object and use them through dependency injection
+  However the business logic was so shallow that I couldn't justify separating those into different objects and use them through dependency injection
 - Sign-out process is omitted due to the lack of JWT black-listing
 - JSONAPI specifications instructs to exclude any media type parameters in